magic-wormhole/magic-wormhole-protocols/transit.md

 Handling WebSockets in this manner (i.e. instead of ensuring WebSocket messages correspond to individual Transit protocol messages) also allows the Transit relay to be extremely simply, not having to "translate" message framing between the TCP and WebSockets protocols.
 This allows straightforward interoperation between TCP and WebSockets clients with minimal buffering in the Transit server.

-More transports may be added in the future.

 ## Roles